How Long Does Paint Take to Dry Before Adding a Second Coat?

 Paint Recoat Time

 Recoat time is the period paint takes to completely dry before applying a second coat.
-On average, most paint types require at least a 30-minute recoat time.
+On average, most paint types require at least a 30-minute recoat time, but four hours is standard.

-The ideal temperature for most paint types is 40 degrees Celsius.
+The ideal temperature for most paint types is between 40 and 90 degrees Fahrenheit.
 For optimal paint-drying conditions, the relative humidity should be approximately 50 percent.
-Before applying a second coat of water-based paint, wait at least three hours.
-For oil-based paints, 24 hours would suffice.
+Before applying a second coat of water-based paint, wait at least four hours.
+For oil-based paints, wait 24 hours.

 Paint Cure Time